Zhong-Lab-UCSD/HiCtool/tutorial/normalization-matrix-balancing.md

 ```Python
 execfile('HiCtool_full_map_parallel.py')
 ```
-The global matrix will be saved as default using a compressed format but **to normalize the data using Hi-Corrector a tab separated format is required**.
+The global matrix will be saved as default using a compressed format ([see here for more details](/tutorial/HiCtool_compressed_format.md)), but **to normalize the data using Hi-Corrector a tab separated format is required**.
 Therefore, also the global contact matrix in tab separated format will be saved, and this will be the input file to the normalization algorithm of Hi-Corrector.
 Besides the global contact matrix file, another file named **info.txt** will be saved.
 This contains information that are required to be inserted as Hi-Corrector input as well.

 After having generated the global observed contact matrix, it is possible to extract a single contact matrix (either intra- or inter-chromosomal) using the function ``extract_single_map`` of [HiCtool_full_map_analysis.py](/scripts/HiCtool_full_map_analysis.py) as following:
 ```Python